gruntjs/grunt-docs/Getting-started.md

 Each time `grunt` is run, it looks for a locally installed Grunt using node's `require()` system.
 Because of this, you can run `grunt` from any subfolder in your project.

 If a locally installed Grunt is found, the CLI loads the local installation of the Grunt library, applies the configuration from your `Gruntfile`, and executes any tasks you've requested for it to run.

-*To really understand what is happening, [read the code](https://github.com/gruntjs/grunt-cli/blob/master/bin/grunt).
-It's very short.*
+To really understand what is happening, [read the code](https://github.com/gruntjs/grunt-cli/blob/master/bin/grunt).

 ## Working with an existing Grunt project
 Assuming that the Grunt CLI has been installed and that the project has already been configured with a `package.json` and a `Gruntfile`, it's very easy to start working with Grunt: